mrienstra/jQuery.cSpinner/README.md

         function () { $(this).cSpinner("start"); }
     );

-See the source (or jsFiddle demos, above) for more options.
+See [the settings object](https://github.com/mrienstra/jQuery.cSpinner/blob/master/jquery.cspinner.js#L43) in the source (or jsFiddle demos, above) for more options.

 ### Mobile usage